-- Dr. Jeremy Rae, Assistant Dean of Student Affairs
+- Dr. Elizabeth C. Carey, Suicide Prevention Coordinator and Assistant Dean of Student Affairs.

 The death of a medical student by suicide is devastating, shocking, and stressful to all the people involved.
 It is estimated that about 300-400 physicians kill themselves every year, a rate double that of the general population.
 Xavier University School of Medicine (XUSOM), Aruba acknowledges the seriousness of the suicide threat among Medical Students and Physicians.
 Protecting the health and well-being of the student community is an important mandate and an ethical imperative for XUSOM.

 Because it is impossible to predict when a crisis will occur, preparedness is necessary.
 Furthermore, prevention programs and policies can help to deter suicide.
 Suicide is preventable, and we acknowledge that the deans, faculty, mentors, peers, and staff of XUSOM play a key role in its prevention.

 It is important to have procedures and protocols for prevention of suicide and early identification of suicide risk among XUSOM students.
 It is likewise important to have programs in the curriculum that address and destigmatize suicide-related concerns.
 This document provides guidelines and a program design to facilitate increased awareness of suicide risk and prevention within the XUSOM community.